ablomer/clip-bot/README.md

 # Steam Clip Discord Bot

 A Discord bot that automatically downloads Steam share videos and hosts them for easy access.
-When a user posts a Steam CDN link, the bot downloads the video using `yt-dlp`, hosts it on an integrated web server, and replies with a direct download link.
+Users can use the `/share` slash command with a Steam CDN link, and the bot downloads the video using `yt-dlp`, hosts it on an integrated web server, and replies with a direct download link.

 ## Features

-- 🎮 Detects Steam share links (`https://cdn.steamusercontent.com/ugc/...`)
+- 🎮 Slash command interface (`/share`) for Steam share links (`https://cdn.steamusercontent.com/ugc/...`)
 - 📥 Downloads videos using `yt-dlp`
 - 🌐 Hosts downloaded videos via Flask web server
 - 📝 Queues multiple requests for sequential processing